The 'Official' Maiden Voyage of the Wilhelm Gustloff

 April 21, 1938 to May 6th, 1938

-Written onboard the flagship of the KdF by passenger Elisabeth Dietrich.
+Written on board the flagship of the KdF by passenger Elisabeth Dietrich.

 Where does one begin to find the words to describe this journal!?
-A rare, 41 page first hand account written by Elisabeth Dietrich during the first official maiden voyage of the Wilhelm Gustloff.
+A great, 41 page first hand account written by Elisabeth Dietrich during the first official maiden voyage of the Wilhelm Gustloff.
 Mrs. Dietrich describes waiting at the rail station, getting her boarding information, and the fanfare at the harbor of the Gustloff leaving port on her trip.
 After getting settled into her cabin, she describes the 'intolerable' heat which made her take off her clothes and the sheets off her cabin bed.

-The second day (Friday, April 22nd), she provides information on the death of Captain Lübbe on the bridge and the funeral onboard.
+The second day (Friday, April 22nd), she provides information on the death of Captain Lübbe on the bridge and the funeral on board.
 She notes they laid anchor off the port of Dover on the French coast (since France was not a direct ally of Germany, the Gustloff did not enter the harbor) and unloaded his coffin onto another ship entering the harbor to be taken dockside.

-The majority of the journal discusses the interiors of the Gustloff and her noting that "everything seems to be covered of plastic onboard."
+The majority of the journal discusses the interiors of the Gustloff and her noting that "everything seems to be covered of plastic on board."
 All of her major rooms are visited and recorded, in addition to things like the crew training passengers on "How to make a Lifejacket."
 Specific books from the library read, movies viewed and shows watched are all noted in detail through the pages.

 The arrival in Lisbon made the biggest news, with bands, Nazi flags being distributed to passengers, and busses waiting to take passengers inland.
 Elisabeth writes: